manju1807/NexSafe/README.md

 * Incorporating animations with Framer Motion
 * Effectively communicating product features through UI
 * Setting up a modern development environment with Vite

+## 🤝 Contributing

+This is a demo project to showcase UI design and React development skills.
+However, feedback and suggestions are welcome.
+Please open an issue to discuss any changes you'd like to propose.

+---

+Created with ❤️ by Manjunath R